cassandraczobit/Tesla-Stock-Prices/README.md

 * [Feature Selection](https://cassandraczobit.github.io/Tesla-Stock-Prices/#feature-selection)
 * [Performance Evaluation](https://cassandraczobit.github.io/Tesla-Stock-Prices/#performance-evaluation)

-The machine learning algorithms for this project are the ARIMA model and KNN for classification.
+Two machine learning algorithms will be used for this project, ARIMA for forecasting the future value of the stock and K-Nearest Neighbours (KNN) for classifying the trends in the market.